ToxicFrog/mercs-ap/README.md

 having access to anti-air support.
 Missions generally give you everything you need on-site if you look around, so this is not a problem in practice.

-Windows is not currently supported, and needs some changes to the emulator connection code to function.
+Windows and OSX should work, but are completely untested.

 ## Future Work